jmuelbert/jmbde-QT/docs/manual/chapters/user_interface.rst

 .. _interface-overview:

-An Overview of the Mixxx Interface
+An Overview of the jmbde Interface
 **********************************